-Preparing Siblings for a New Baby and Birth at Home
+Preparing Siblings for a New Baby and a Homebirth Experience

-Welcoming a new baby is a moment of joy and transition for the entire family.
-For older siblings, the arrival of a baby can bring excitement, curiosity, and sometimes uncertainty.
-Preparing them thoughtfully helps create a smooth and positive experience, especially if you’re planning a homebirth where siblings may be nearby during labour and birth.
+Welcoming a new baby is a joyful transition for the whole family.
+For older siblings, it can bring excitement, curiosity, and sometimes a little uncertainty.
+Preparing them thoughtfully can help create a calm, positive experience — especially if you’re planning a homebirth where siblings may be nearby during labour and birth.

 Start the Conversation Early

-• Use age-appropriate language to explain pregnancy and birth.
+• Use familiar language to explain pregnancy and birth.

 Helping Them Feel Included

-Siblings often adjust more easily when they feel involved.
+Siblings adjust beautifully when they feel involved in the journey.

 • Invite them to feel the baby’s movements or listen to the heartbeat at appointments (if appropriate).

-• Let them help with small preparations, like folding baby clothes or choosing a special toy for their new brother or sister.
+• Ask them to help with small preparations, such as folding baby clothes or choosing a toy for their new brother or sister.

-• Consider giving them a “big sibling” role, such as fetching nappies or singing to the baby once they arrive.
+• Consider giving them a special “big sibling” role once the baby is born.

 Planning for the Birth Day

-Homebirth offers unique opportunities for siblings to be part of the experience, but it’s important to plan carefully.
+Homebirth offers unique opportunities for siblings to be present, but thoughtful planning is essential.

-• Decide whether your child will be present during labour and birth, or if it’s better for them to spend time with a trusted caregiver elsewhere.
+• Decide whether your child will be at home during labour and birth or spending time with a trusted caregiver.

-• If they’ll be at home, assign a dedicated support person—like a grandparent or family friend—whose sole role is to care for them.
+• If they’ll be home, assign a dedicated support person — someone whose only job is to care for your child.

 Adjusting to Life with a New Baby

-After birth, children may need extra reassurance as family routines shift.
+Once your baby arrives, siblings may need extra reassurance as routines shift.

-• Spend one-on-one time with them to help them feel secure.
+• Set aside one-on-one time to help them feel valued.

-• Praise their efforts in their new role as a sibling.
+• Praise their efforts in their new role.

-• Acknowledge their feelings—whether excitement, frustration, or jealousy—with empathy and patience.
+• Acknowledge their feelings with empathy, whether excitement, frustration, or jealousy.

 Your Midwife’s Support

-Homebirth isn’t just about where you welcome your baby—it’s about creating a nurturing family experience, where everyone feels safe, supported, and connected.
+Homebirth is not only about where you welcome your baby — it’s about nurturing your whole family, creating a calm environment where everyone feels safe, supported, and connected.

 Next